 If you’re set on a specific dream school, you may be considering to apply through the early decision program.
-But what happens if you were accepted and, after a few visits, you don’t like the school anymore?
+But what happens if the school accepted you and, after a few visits, you don’t like the school anymore?
 Can you back out?
 Here’s what you need to know about early decision and what could happen if you break the agreement.

 What is Early Decision?

 Early decision is generally a few months prior to the regular application period.
-This is reserved for students who are positive this is the college for them.
-It lets the school know you’re serious about attending.
+Reserved for students positive that this is the college for them, early decision lets the school know you’re serious about attending.

 This application process is considered binding and you’re asked not to apply to any other colleges at any point.
 If you’re accepted under early decision, it is expected that you attend the school the following fall.